csb324/HangAtBrown/DOING RIGHT NOW.md

-DOING RIGHT NOW: user has three interests
+DOING RIGHT NOW: user has attribute @interests!! an array!